 Dangers of a Home Drug Detox

-Typically, withdrawal comes with intense cravings for your drug.
+To summarize, withdrawal comes with intense cravings for your drug.
 A medical provider in a controlled setting can help you alleviate the urges in many ways that don’t require you using again.
 The coping mechanisms you learn can also be used after detox during your recovery.

 How to Detox Safely